 The spicy element of the sauce comes from the Thai chili sauce which contains red chili flakes.
 For a gluten-free recipe, be sure to read the ingredient label.
 I used Kikkoman Thai-Style Chili Sauce, which is labeled GF.
 Thai Kitchen Sweet Red Chili Sauce is also labeled gluten-free.

 This easy gluten-free coconut shrimp recipe works great for appetizers or a tasty dinner!
-Typically I serve coconut shrimp with rice and vegetables, such as broccoli, roasted zucchini, green beans, or glazed carrots.
+Typically I serve with rice and vegetables, such as broccoli, quick roasted zucchini, green beans, or glazed carrots.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!